rljson/rljson/README.architecture.md

 Rljson supports `Cake` as a native data structure:

-- A `Cake` consists of layers of items (slices).
+- A `Cake` consists of layers of slices.
-- All layers share the same item IDs (slice structure).
+- All layers share the same slice structure, i.e. the same slice ids.
-- Each layer assigns different ingredients to the same items.
+- Each layer assigns different ingredients to the same slices.

 ```json
 {